aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides.ai/iaiwebclient/_index.md

 ## IAIWebClient interface

 AI Web client interface.
 This interface enables to substitute different AI language models.
-Classes that implement this interface are supposed to be used along with !:SlidesAIAgent
+Classes that implement this interface are supposed to be used along with `SlidesAIAgent`.

 ```csharp
 public interface IAIWebClient